Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>Approaching the cliffs after taking my leave of Iria and Mari.</figcaption>
 </figure>

 Max thought the Georgian government was out to get him.
 He'd worked for the Georgian police for 7 years, developing tracking software, until one day, he refused his orders and got fired.
-Since then, the'd had him poisoned several times.
+Since then, they'd had him poisoned several times.
 They'd also sabotaged him by ripping tiny holes in his bag and wearing down the rubber on the soles of his shoes.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231009_141225.jpg') }}"